Want the perfect workout program?Take Quiz

 Note: Keep your core engaged throughout this movement.

-Note: Keep your core tight throughout the movement and focus on pulling the bar down with your lats not your arms
+Note: Keep your core tight throughout the movement and focus on pulling the bar down with your lats not your arms - this is key for the straight arm lat pulldown.

 Note: Keep a neutral spine throughout the movement while keeping core engaged without letting your hips drop.